Ross County Court Records

 Ross County Family Court Records

-Family-related cases in Ross County are heard primarily by the Domestic Relations Division of the Court of Common Pleas, which handles divorce, dissolution, legal separation, spousal support, child custody, child support, and related post-decree matters.
-The Juvenile Division of the Court of Common Pleas adjudicates cases involving juvenile delinquency, unruly behavior, abuse, neglect, dependency, and custody disputes where the parties are not married.
+Family-related cases in Ross County go primarily to the Domestic Relations Division of the Court of Common Pleas, which handles divorce, dissolution, legal separation, spousal support, child custody, child support, and related post-decree matters.
+The Juvenile Division handles cases involving juvenile delinquency, unruly behavior, abuse, neglect, dependency, and custody disputes where the parties are not married.

 Ross County Domestic Relations Court